GameAnalytics/GA-SDK-CONSTRUCT/README.md

 Changelog
 ---------
 <!--(CHANGELOG_TOP)-->
+**1.1.1**
+* added support for seperate keys for each platform
+* remember to call 'cordova plugin add cordova-plugin-device' when using cordova export

 **1.1.0**
 * added support for cordova export
 * remember to call 'cordova plugin add cordova-plugin-gameanalytics' in exported cordova project